rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   #### Get started with TQL<br>

   To create a query by using TQL, you must create a MATCH statement, which is similar to a Select statement in SQL.<br>
-  The `MATCH` statement enables you to specify the query parameters that you use to search the database.
+  The `MATCH` statement enables you to specify the query parameters that you use to search the database. <br>
-  See the following example: <br>
+  The following example is a basic query that returns software release data: <br>
   <br>
-  `MATCH (software:SOFTWARE_RELEASE) RETURN software`<br>
+  `MATCH (sft:SOFTWARE_RELEASE) RETURN sft`<br>

   You add the MATCH query statement as a query parameter to the `/tql` endpoint.<br>
    See the following example: <br>
   <br>
   `https://v6-1.technopedia.com/tql?q=<MATCH statement>` <br>
-  `https://v6-1.technopedia.com/tql?q=MATCH (software:SOFTWARE_RELEASE) RETURN software` <br>
+  `https://v6-1.technopedia.com/tql?q=MATCH (sft:SOFTWARE_RELEASE) RETURN sft` <br>
   <br>

-  The TQL MATCH query returns results from one or more nodes and relationships that you specify in the query.
+  The TQL MATCH query returns results from one or more nodes that you specify in the query.
 Typically, the query results are returned as key-value pairs, which resembles the format shown in the following image: <br>
    <br>

   ![API Image](/images/results.png)<br>&nbsp;